addr2data/webinar-01/README.rst

 	+ If you don't, then the default security group will be used.

-- You to filter traffic based on protocol and port number(s).
+- You filter traffic based on protocol and port number(s).

 - You can modify the rules in a Security Group at any time.